MuhammadAmas/LMS/README.md

 ## Installation

-Clone the repository: ```git clone <https://github.com/MuhammadAmas/LMS.git>``` Change to the project directory: cd LMS
+Clone the repository: ```git clone <https://github.com/MuhammadAmas/LMS.git>```\
+Change to the project directory: cd LMS\
 Install dependencies for the client:

 ```
 cd client
-$ npm install
+npm install
 ```

 Install dependencies for the server:

 ```
 cd server
-$ npm install
+npm install
 ```

 Create a PostgreSQL database for the LMS.
-Checkout the Schema.sql file.
+Checkout the [Schema.sql](https://github.com/MuhammadAmas/LMS/blob/main/server/schema.sql) file.\
-Set up the database connection by updating the configuration file `.env` in the server directory with your PostgreSQL credentials.
+Set up the database connection by creating the `.env` configuration file in the server directory with your PostgreSQL credentials.
 It must include the following:

 ```
 PG_HOST='127.0.0.1'
 PG_USER='postgres'